 In most cases, but not all, for people up to the age of 74, they are better off with a SIPP for retirement.
 More ›

 Depending on the jurisdiction chosen for the Overseas Pension Scheme, there is the potential for greater protection against creditors and other claimants than is typically available in the UK.
 However, this has to be balanced against protection available on regulated funds and advice which is higher in the UK, Australia and the USA than anywhere else.

-Please note: We have a UK qualified G60 adviser who can provide advice on whether QROPS transfers should be considered by you as they are not right for everybody.
-You cannot transfer to QROPS if you are already taking income from a final salary / occupational scheme.
-Nor can you transfer a state pension to a QROPS, or if you have purchased an annuity.
+Please note: We have a UK qualified G60 adviser who can provide advice on whether pension transfers should be considered by you as they are not right for everybody.
+You cannot transfer a pension if you are already taking income from a final salary / occupational scheme.
+Nor can you transfer a state pension to another pension, or if you have purchased an annuity.

 QROPS Pensions (Qualifying Recognised Overseas Pension Schemes) are a powerful tool for expats

 Would you prefer UK qualified experts to provide competent advice, rather than an offshore salesman seeking commission?

 Are you no longer resident in the UK or considering moving abroad?

 Do you have more than £50k in your UK pensions?